 It’s important to establish a sensible currency strategy when transferring your money between the UK and Canada

-To make sure more of your money moves across the Atlantic with you, we recommend speaking to a currency exchange specialist like our trusted partner Smart Currency Exchange.
+To ensure more of your money moves across the Atlantic with you, speak to a currency exchange specialist.
+We recommend our trusted partner Smart Currency Exchange.
 You will be assigned a personal trader who will constantly monitor the currency markets on your behalf.
 Using this knowledge they will devise a bespoke currency strategy that protects the value of your currency transfers from market movements.
 For example, to help you budget effectively Smart Currency Exchange can lock in an exchange rate for up to a year using a Forward Contract, effectively securing the price of your Canadian property or the value of any other transfer.